 If we’re comparing dog night vision to human night vision, then yes.
-Even though they have fewer cones than we do (remember, that’s what helps us see color), dogs have more rods, which help with the skills above: high sensitivity to motion and great vision during dawn and dusk.
+Even though they have fewer cones than we do (remember, that’s why dogs are color blind), dogs have more rods, which help with the skills above: high sensitivity to motion and great vision during dawn and dusk.

 Dogs also have large pupils, which, kind of like blinds, let in more light.
 Finally, because dogs are nocturnal by nature, they have a reflective membrane at the back of their eye called the tapetum lucid.
 This membrane acts like a mirror, bouncing extra light to the retina for bonus seeing power.